Can a Mediterranean diet lower my risk of Alzheimer's?

 Another theory suggests that following a Mediterranean diet may help prevent brain tissue loss associated with Alzheimer's.

-A 2015 study addressed this issue and used a modified food questionnaire developed for use in older adults to look at whether following a Mediterranean diet, the Dietary Approaches to Stop Hypertension (DASH) diet designed to treat high blood pressure or a hybrid diet that combined aspects of both diets known as the Mediterranean-DASH Intervention for Neurodegenerative Delay (MIND) diet could reduce the risk of Alzheimer's disease.
+So, one study used a modified food questionnaire developed for use in older adults to address this issue.
+The study looked at whether following a Mediterranean diet, the Dietary Approaches to Stop Hypertension (DASH) diet designed to treat high blood pressure or a hybrid diet that combined aspects of both diets known as the Mediterranean-DASH Intervention for Neurodegenerative Delay (MIND) diet could reduce the risk of Alzheimer's disease.

 The results showed that people who strictly followed any of the three diets had a lower risk of Alzheimer's disease.
-Moreover, even modest adoption of the MIND diet approach, such as eating two vegetable servings per day, two berry servings per week and one fish meal per week, appeared to lower the risk of Alzheimer's disease.
+Moreover, even modest adoption of the MIND diet approach, such as eating two vegetable servings a day, two berry servings a week and one fish meal a week, appeared to lower the risk of Alzheimer's disease.

 More research and clinical trials are needed to know to what degree a Mediterranean diet prevents Alzheimer's or slows the progression of cognitive decline.
 Nonetheless, eating a healthy diet is important to stay physically and mentally fit.

 April 20, 2019

 - Colditz G. Healthy diet in adults. https://www.uptodate.com/contents/search.
 Accessed Dec.
 8, 2017.

 - Press D, et al. Prevention of dementia. https://www.uptodate.com/contents/search.
 Accessed Dec.
 8, 2017.

 - Cooper C. Modifiable predictors of dementia in mild cognitive impairment: A systemic review and meta-analysis.
 American Journal of Psychiatry.
 2014.